-WoMars Org is a newly born Geneva-based non-profit organisation dedicated to inspire future generations of space explorers.
+WoMars Org is a Geneva-based non-profit organisation dedicated to inspire future generations of space explorers.

 At a global scale, women are largely under-represented in Science Technology Engineering Mathematics (STEM) at both university and professional levels.